schuchert/wikispaces/pages/gradle.GettingStarted.md

 # Optionally create the Eclipse project structure
 # Put your work into git

 Hope this helps get you started a touch quicker.
-For more information on Gradle, have a look at its [[http://www.gradle.org/documentation.html|extensive documentation]].
+For more information on Gradle, have a look at its [extensive documentation](http://www.gradle.org/documentation.html).

 ### Final Caution
 Since we are using Maven repositories, that comes with the standard baggage associated with it.
 For example, if you are using a project that uses a particular release of another project, you might need to configure a few more things in the build.gradle file to make it possible to find everything.
 Here is an example file from another project I've been toying with: